 Napa Valley College is committed to providing a campus environment that is a safe place for all students to learn and for staff to work.
 As a college community, we value inclusivity and respect for others.
-In October of 2011, the Safe Space Program was launched to support, in particular, lesbian, gay, bisexual, and transgender (LGBT) students, because of some of the unique challenges they face.
-Recent studies show that 70% of LGBT students consider leaving college during their first year because of bullying, harassment, and fear.
-LGBT youth are 4 times more likely than their straight peers to attempt suicide because of the bullying, harassment and rejection they experience.
+In October of 2011, the Safe Space Program was launched to support, in particular, lesbian, gay, bisexual, and transgender (LGBTQ) students, because of some of the unique challenges they face.
+Recent studies show that 70% of LGBTQ students consider leaving college during their first year because of bullying, harassment, and fear.
+LGBTQ youth are 4 times more likely than their straight peers to attempt suicide because of the bullying, harassment and rejection they experience.

 The goal of our program is to create a safe environment in all corners of the campus in order to promote student success throughout all of the programs offered by the college.
-To learn more about the training or to enroll in the class, Click Here Now.

 All employees of Napa Valley College are encouraged to participate in the Safe Space Program.
 Employees can become part of the program at anytime by simply completing the required Safe Space Basic Training course and passing the end of course quiz.